 Being an arc of ancient culture, Sicily is full of ruins, particularly those of the Greek variety.
 The most spectacular of archaeological sites are in Agrigento.

-There is so much to do in Sicily – the charming Taormina neighborhoods, the Aeolian Islands, the wine cellars of Marsala – that finding a base will be difficult.
+There is so much to do in Sicily – the charming Taormina neighbourhoods, the Aeolian Islands, the wine cellars of Marsala – that finding a base will be difficult.
 I suggest staying in one or two places in Sicily and breaking up your trip.
 It would be very difficult to see the whole island from just one base.

-Backpacking Sardinia
+Sardinia

 Sardinia: the Italian’s idea of an “island paradise.”
 Sardinia is one of the most beautiful islands in Italy, arguably more than Cinque Terre or the Amalfi Coast.
+It’s a great spot for a road trip, especially as you’ll need a car to reach many areas.

 Life in Sardinia is pretty slow and there isn’t a lot of nightlife.
 The locals have a reputation for being pretty insular as well – don’t expect many bubbly personalities here.
 This island will mostly appeal to lovers of nature and quiet, as well as those looking to embark on an Italian yoga retreat.
+Skip it if you’re looking for Ibiza or Magaluf vibes, you won’t find that here.

 The major cities of Sardinia are Cagliari, Olbia, Sassari.
 The first two are where the majority of the ferries arrive.
 These settlements serve as prime entryways for the rest of the island.